 | Accessories |

-The Optima Joystick from Pretorian is designed to address the needs of computer users who may have limited hand control or strength, motor skill difficulties, poor hand-eye coordination, and lack of manual dexterity.
+The Optima Joystick (with Gaming Features) from Pretorian is designed to address the computer access needs of individuals who may have limited hand control or strength, motor skill difficulties, poor hand-eye coordination, and lack of manual dexterity.
 This functionality is packaged in a heavy duty housing designed to survive heavy use.
-High contrast coloured buttons and control surfaces assist users in determining position and function of the controls.
+High contrast coloured buttons and control surfaces aid in determining position and function of the controls.

 The design of the Optima Joystick offers precision control and requires only minimal hand movement or force.
-The symmetrical design enables users to work with either hand without having to angle the wrist, and the unit can also be configured for left-handed operation.
+The symmetrical design facilates operation with either hand without having to angle the wrist, and the unit can also be configured for left-handed operation.
 Its large, integrated hand support/palm rest makes work posture more relaxed and less strained.

 Note: The latest release of iOS13 for Apple portable devices includes support for USB Pointing Devices.
 This means that virtually all of the Pretorian Mouse Replacement solutions can now be used with iPads and iPhones that have iOS13 or newer.
 Connection to the portable device requires a "camera adapter cable".
 Because the mousing device will be powered by the phone or tablet it is preferable to use one with pass-through charging so the portable device can charge while the mousing device is attached and in use.